tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 Consider the circumstances described in this list:
 - DirectQuery may be the better choice when dealing with a very large dataset.
 However, the performance of the import correlates directly to the system that the import is coming from.
 - Data frequency and freshness are two reasons to use DirectQuery.
 This is the case because data sources must always show the return of results in a reasonable length of time.
+- Suppose that the data must reside in its original data source and that the location of the source cannot change.
+In that case, DirectQuery is better suited for data movement.